bosonic-labs/b-flash-message/README.md

 ### ___type___

 Lets you apply a theme to flash message.
-Four values ​​are possible: `info`, `success`, `warning` and `error`, respectively blue, green, yellow and red.
+Four values are possible: `info`, `success`, `warning` and `error`, respectively blue, green, yellow and red.
 By default this attribute is set to `info`.

 ### ___duration___